Generate Board-Independent HDL IP Core from Simulink Model

 When you open the HDL Workflow Advisor and run the

 IP Core Generation

-workflow for your Simulink® model, you can specify a generic Xilinx® platform or a generic Intel® platform.
+workflow for your Simulink® model, you can specify a generic Xilinx® platform, a generic Intel® platform or a generic Microchip platform.
 The workflow then generates a generic IP core that you can integrate

 into any target platform of your choice.
 For IP core